VolcanicAsh999/PyDungeons/README.md

 # PyDungeons
 Minecraft Dungeons clone in Python.

+---WARNING---
+Game is currently partyway through an update, will be glitchy for a while

 This is my attempt at making a Minecraft Dungeons clone.
 I added as many of the same weapons and items as I could that are in Minecraft Dungeons as well, and added many of the same mobs.